Solve each quadratic inequality. Give the solution set in interval notation. 4x2+3x+1≤0

 Interval Notation and Domain Restrictions

 Interval notation expresses solution sets compactly using parentheses and brackets to indicate open or closed intervals.
-When solving rational inequalities, it is essential to exclude values that make the denominator zero, as these are not in the domain and cannot be part of the solution.
+When solving rational inequalities, exclude values that make the denominator zero, as these are not in the domain, and use brackets for points where the expression equals zero if included.

 Recommended video: